learn-co-curriculum/phase-0-macos-env-system/README.md

 1. Click on the Apple menu in the top left of the window
 2. Choose "About This Mac" from the menu
 3. Click the "Storage" tab header
-4. Look for your macOS partition (for example, "Macintosh HD")
+4. Look for your MacOS partition (for example, "Macintosh HD")
 5. Look for the storage (for example, "119.59 GB available of 186 GB")

 ### Check Your Work